-Flax Lignans reduce the risk of dying from coronary heart disease and cardiovascular disease in middle aged men
+men the lower the risk of dying from coronary heart disease or from

 Lignans help prevent hypertension in older women